 The Thousand Islands Bridge is one of the larger bridges crossing the border between Ontario and New York state in the United-States.
 Built in 1937, this bridge sees over 2 million commuters each year travelling through the Lansdowne border station.

-The 500m section we evaluated proved to be a challenged due to its long structural shape.
-Our 3 day sensing test was therefore designed specifically with its span in mind and long data collection times were used to achieved relevant results.
+The 500m section we evaluated proved to be challenging due to its long structural shape.
+Our 3-day sensing test was therefore designed specifically with its span in mind and long data collection times were used to achieved relevant results.
 This test included:

 - Defining a baseline for the bridge

 - A global test of the bridge

 - Sectional tests between the side and central spans

 - Joint tests at the compression joints throughout the bridge

 All modal properties were examined through the post-processing of the data.
 These include the natural frequencies, the damping rations and the mode shapes of the entire bridge.